 LIDDA services include determining a person’s eligibility for services, enrolling an individual into programs, and coordinating on-going services for an individual to improve quality of life.
 Other important responsibilities include placing individuals on statewide and local interest lists, providing crisis respite services in a least restrictive setting, helping students transitioning from school services, state facilities, SSLC or Nursing Facilities into community-based services, and aiding families who request residential services for children and adults.

 Intake and Screening

 This is the central point of entry for all Intellectual & Developmental Disabilities Services.
 This is where the initial screening for eligibility begins and where information is provided about all service options available in the Center, community, and state.
 Please Contact the Helen Farabee Centers Centralized Intake line at 1-800-669-4166 to schedule an intake with an Intake corrdinator.
 Local Intake number for IDD services can be reached at 940-397-3335 or 940-397-3383.

 This assessment determines whether a person has an intellectual or developmental disability, and whether a person is a member of the priority population for developmental disabilities services.
 The term IDD includes many severe, chronic conditions that are due to mental and/or physical impairments.
 IDD can begin at any time, up to 18 years of age for an intellectual disability and up to 22 years of age for developmental disabilities.
 It usually lasts throughout a person's lifetime.
 Studies show that somewhere between 1% and 3% of Americans have intellectual disabilities.
 People who have IDD have significant limitations in adaptive behaviors with major life activities such as: language, mobility, learning, reasoning, problem solving, self-help, and independent living.
 IDD can be caused from genetic conditions (Down Syndrome, Fragile X Syndrome), problems during pregnancy or Fetal Alcohol Syndrome, problems at time of birth, health problems such as whooping cough, measles, and exposure to environmental toxins.
-Additional common diagnoses include Epilepsy, Cerebral Palsy, Developmental Delay, and Autism Spectrum Disorder.
+Additional common diagnoses include Epilepsy, Cerebral Palsy, Spina Bifida, Developmental Delay, and Autism Spectrum Disorder.